Art Classes at Centennial Art Center

 CAC Studio offers a variety of art classes in painting and pottery.
 Typically offered in three different sessions (Fall, Winter/Spring, and Summer), the class schedule will vary based on space and teaching staff availability.

 Classes start Monday, January 23, 2017.
 All classes will meet once a week for 10 weeks, unless otherwise noted in the schedule.
-The updated schedule will be available mid-December, 2016.

 Students should bring their own supplies; a suggested materials list will be provided.

 Whether your aim is functional or sculptural ceramics, learn the basic techniques of wheel throwing and hand-building.
 Combine wheel pieces with slabs, coils and pinching to create virtually anything you can imagine.
 Use of tools such as molds and slab roller will be demonstrated.

 This class gives an overview of the complete clay process: from forming hand-built forms to shaping clay on the potter’s wheel.
 Students will learn the fundamentals of working with clay through its various stages using various tools.
 As class continues, students will learn basic techniques for glazing pottery to complete pieces in the kiln.

 This hand-building clay class explores the range of clay using both traditional and non-traditional firing techniques.
 With a focus on the ancient Japanese firing process of raku, learn advanced techniques for hand-building, applying various surfaces to your forms.
 Surface design and glaze application for firing will be discussed.
 Create forms that utilize both the raku-fired effects and glaze enhancements.
 Plan to participate in all stages of the process, including kiln loading and unloading.

 This class is designed primarily for students who want to develop specific ideas, refine techniques, and pursue independent projects.